UCI Cycling World Championships

 Where: Sir Chris Hoy Velodrome, Glasgow

-Para-cycling track racing features the same events as its conventional counterpart, just with adaptations for cyclists with physical or mental disabilities.
+Para-cycling track racing features the same events as track, just with adaptations for cyclists with various disabilities.
 Mostly the adaptations are equipment based with the event itself not changing.
-Racers are grouped into classes based on the type of impairment they suffer from and equipped accordingly.
-For example, visually impaired cyclists will be paired with an unimpaired “pilot” on a tandem bike, while those with upper limb injuries would be in a different class using bikes with adapted handlebars.
+Racers are grouped into classes, for example, visually impaired cyclists will be paired with an unimpaired “pilot” on a tandem bike, while those with upper limb injuries would be in a different class using bikes with adapted handlebars.
 6 events will feature, from pure physical efforts like the individual pursuit to tactical challenges like the team sprint.